Willesden Green tube station: Services

-There are frequent Jubilee line trains at Willesden Green.
-Jubilee line trains heading southbound terminate at North Greenwich or Stratford.
+Willesden Green station is on the Jubilee line between Dollis Hill to the north and Kilburn to the south.
+There is a frequent Jubilee line service at Willesden Green.
+Trains heading southbound terminate at North Greenwich or Stratford.
 It previously served Charing Cross until 1999, when the Jubilee line extension isolated the station from the rest of the line.
 Those heading northbound either terminate here, at Wembley Park or Stanmore.
 Willesden Green is also served as part of the Night Tube, which is run overnight on Fridays and Saturdays.

-The station still has side platforms for the Metropolitan line, but these are not in regular use and are only used when the Jubilee line is not serving the station due to planned engineering works or severe service disruption.
+The station still has side platforms for the Metropolitan line who bypass the station without stopping at it, but these are not in regular use and are only used when the Jubilee line is not serving the station due to planned engineering works or severe service disruption.

 Connections

 London Buses routes 260, 266 and 460 serve the station.